 Next, most apps, Zwift included, have a ‘Trainer Difficulty’ setting.
 Note that by default Zwift will be set for 50% trainer difficulty level.
 This changes how the game simulates gradient.
 To understand what this means, assume you’re coming up on a 10% gradient climb, it’ll actually only feel like a 5% climb (if set for 50% trainer difficulty).
 This won’t impact your in-game speed (since that’s based on wattage), but does impact how the climb feels to your legs, and which specific gearing you’ll use.

-I prefer setting into 100%, since the whole point of buying a fancy trainer to simulate the outdoors rides is to actually feel those hills.
+I prefer setting it to 100%, since the whole point of buying a fancy trainer to simulate the outdoor rides is to actually feel those hills.
 But, that’s just me.

 With the CLICK V2, you can also configure it in a 2x configuration (two virtual chainrings up front), which is what I prefer, allowing me to shift similar to SRAM style shifting.
 You can change this in the menu as well:

 Meanwhile, if you have a regular cassette, then you’ll simply use your bike’s shifters to shift.
 In many ways, I prefer this too.
-There’s absolutely nothing wrong with the Zwift Click buttons, but again, these manufactures have spent all this effort to recreate the outdoor riding experience, and you as a consumer have spent money buying these products, why take away that experience by going to a non-realistic game controller button?
-Again, nothing wrong with the Zwift Click, and if you’ve got multiple bikes of different cassette types it makes a ton of sense, but still, I like regular shifters.
+There’s absolutely nothing wrong with the Zwift CLICK buttons, but again, these manufacturers have spent all this effort to recreate the outdoor riding experience, and you as a consumer have spent money buying these products; why take away that experience by going to a non-realistic game controller button?
+Again, nothing wrong with the Zwift CLICK, and if you’ve got multiple bikes with different cassette types, it makes a ton of sense, but still, I like regular shifters.

 As for sound, again, the same as before.
 It’s mostly silent/quiet, depending on exactly how clean your drive chain is, and that exact interaction with the cassette or Zwift COG.
 But the trainer itself isn’t making any meaningful amount of noise.
 2012 this is not.
 Your fan will far out-volume the trainer itself.